 - Awareness of your own cultural rules and biases;

 - Understanding of the complexity of cultural elements through various lenses such as history, values, politics, communication styles, gender, economy, or beliefs and practices;

 - An ability to interpret events and/or actions in a manner that recognizes the worldview of oneself and other cultural groups.

-Once reviewed, you will receive notification from the Global Education.
-Allow a minimum of four weeks for feedback to be provided and/or for a decision to be made.
+Once reviewed, you will receive notification from the Office of International Programs & Services.
+Allow a minimum of two weeks for feedback to be provided and/or for a decision to be made.